Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Immortality?
 A Legendary Hero has performed deeds worthy of legend. *Their legend, will last forever.
 As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.*
-If the caster of Resurrection or True Resurrection knows your legend, they don't need your soul to resurrect you, because the spell is able to forge a new soul based on your legend.
-A caster that knows your legend also ignores how long you have been dead or undead when resurrecting you.
+If the caster of Resurrection or True Resurrection knows your legend, they don't need your soul to resurrect you, *because the spell is able to forge a new soul based on your legend.* A caster that knows your legend also ignores how long you have been dead or undead when resurrecting you.

 ### Blessing
 At 22nd level, you gain a [blessing](blessings.md).
-Some blessings are named who they came from, other blessings are most often bestowed by the Celestials.
+Some blessings are named who they came from, unnamed blessings are most often bestowed by the Celestials.
 But your Blessings might come from other sources, such as Fey, Fiends, Titans(giants) or Primordials(elementals).

 When you gain this feature choose where your blessing came from.